 RECOMMENDATION EXPLANATION FOR DEPARTURE 2.6 A listed entity should have a program for inducting new directors and provide appropriate professional development opportunities for directors to develop and maintain the skills and knowledge needed to perform their role as directors effectively.
 The Board believes that the current directors already possess the necessary skills, knowledge and experience to effectively and competently perform their duties within the scope of the Company's operations.
 However, as the Company develops, the Board will continue to monitor and assess the benefit of introducing such programs and professional development opportunities.
-3. Act ethically and responsibly 3.1 A listed entity should: (a) have a code of conduct for its directors, senior executives and employees; and (b) disclose that code or a summary of it.
+3. Act ethically and responsibly A gode of conduct bee not know from 1 3.1 A listed entity should: (a) have a code of conduct for its directors, senior executives and employees; and (b) disclose that code or a summary of it.
 A code of conduct has not been formally established due to the small number of directors constituting the Board and the fact that Board changes are infrequent.
 The Chairman consistently and continuously ensures that all members of the Board have a clear understanding of their duties, responsibilities and their accountability to the Company and its shareholders for their conduct.
 5. Make timely and balanced disclosure 5.1 A listed entity should: (a) have a written policy for complying with its continuous disclosure obligations under the Listing Rules; and (b) disclose that policy or a summary of it.
 The Board considers that it is unnecessary to establish a written policy designed to ensure compliance as it has delegated the function of continuous disclosure as required under the ASX Listing Rule to the Chairman and the Company Secretaries.
-6. Respect the rights of security holders 6.2 A listed entity should design and implement an investor relations program to facilitate effective two-way communication with investors.
-Due to the size of the Company's operations and its current stage of development the Board deems the cost of designing and implementing an investor relations program to facilitate effective two-way communication with investors to be unwarranted.
+6. Respect the rights of security holders 6.2 A listed entity should design and implement an investor relations program to facilitate effective two-way communication with investors. development the Board deems the cost of designing and implementing an investor relations program to facilitate effective two-way communication with investors to be unwarranted.
 6.4 A listed entity should give security holders the option to receive communications from, and send communications to, the entity and its security registry electronically.
 Due to the size of the Company's operations and its current stage of development the Board deems the cost of establishing an electronic communication facility to/from the security registry to be unjustifiable.

-The corporate governance statement is current as at 23 March 2017 and has been approved by the board of directors.
+The corporate governance statement is current as at 27 March 2018 and has been approved by the board of directors.

-Consolidated statement of comprehensive income for the year ended 31 December 2016
+Consolidated statement of comprehensive income for the year ended 31 December 2017

-Notes 2016 \$ 2015 \$ Revenue from continuing operations 5 138,831 131,383 Impairment of non-current assets 6 (152,053) (7,142,265) Exploration related expenses Administration expenses Other expenses 7 (5,523) (196,721) (2,211) (10,414) (214,650) (2,131) Loss before income tax (217,677) (7,238,077) Income tax benefit 8 Loss from continuing operations (217,677) (7,238,077) Loss for the year (217,677) (7,238,077) Total comprehensive loss for the year (217,677) (7,238,077) Loss is attributable to: Owners of Carbon Minerals Limited (217,677) (7,238,077) Total comprehensive loss for the year is attributable to: Owners of Carbon Minerals Limited (217,677) (7,238,077) Loss per share for loss from continuing Cents Cents operations attributable to the ordinary equity holders of the Company: Basic and diluted loss per share 22 (1.16) (38)
+Notes 2017 \$ 2016 \$ Revenue from continuing operations 5 112,040 138,831 Impairment of non-current assets Exploration related expenses 6 (208,772) (152,053) (5,523) Administration expenses Other expenses 7 (178,516) (4,826) $(196,721) \\ (2,211)$ Loss before income tax (280,074) (217,677) Income tax benefit 8 - - Loss from continuing operations (280,074) (217,677) Loss for the year (280,074) (217,677) Total comprehensive loss for the year (280,074) (217,677) Loss is attributable to: Owners of Carbon Minerals Limited (280,074) (217,677) Total comprehensive loss for the year is attributable to: Owners of Carbon Minerals Limited (280,074) (217,677) Loss per share for loss from continuing Cents Cents operations attributable to the ordinary equity holders of the Company: Basic and diluted loss per share 21 (1.49) (1.16)